-The Foundation supports organizations that serve youth who suffer from a broad range of conditions that impair daily functioning and quality of life.
-Services that are funded include therapeutic interventions, youth and family supports, and enrichment opportunities that serve youth with disability conditions that they will live with all their lives or chronic health conditions that may or may not be curable.
+The Foundation supports organizations that serve youth with a broad range of conditions that impair their daily living and quality of life.
+Services that are funded include traditional and nontraditional therapy, youth and family supports, and enrichment opportunities that serve youth with disabilities or chronic health conditions that may or may not be curable.